-Computer Technician Training (A+) Noncredit (Also offered as credit, see page 52.)
+Computer Technician Training (A+) Noncredit (Also offered as credit, see page 65)

 Provides students with the knowledge, skills and customer service experience essential for a successful entry-level (6 months experience) computer service technician.
-Students must successfully complete the required course track and pass two A+ exams, the Core and MS DOS/Windows (not included with course cost).
+Students must successfully complete the required course track and pass two A+ exams, the Core and operating systems (not included with course cost).
 The exams cover a broad range of hardware and software technologies.
-The Computer Technician courses are part of the Network Engineer degree and certification programs including Information Technology Program Option III: Network Engineer: MCSE Track, Information Technology Program Option III: Network Engineer: Novell, and Information Technology Program Technical Studies Certificate.
+The Computer Technician courses are part of the Network Engineer degree and certification programs including Information Technology Program Option III: Network Engineer: MCSE Track, Network Engineer Certification and A+ Letter of Recognition.